hardest1/pgp-2fa/README.md

 The $pgp_message variable contains the PGP message the user has to decrypt.
 This message should be displayed together with an input where the user can type in the decrypted code.

-To compare the user given code with the real code, just use compare():
+To compare the user given code with the real code , just use compare() in your Form validation process:
 ```bash
 <?php
 if($pgp->compare($_POST['user-input'])){